Capital & Coast DHB Renal Service

 Renal inpatient care is provided on Ward 5 North, Level 5, Wellington Regional Hospital.
 Ward 5 North has 36 beds with renal, oncology and haematology specialties co-located.
 The ward provides a full renal medical and nursing service including diagnostic investigations, peritoneal dialysis and renal transplantation, as well as general medical, surgical and nursing care for renal patients.
 Acute inpatient services operate 24 hours a day, 7 days a week.

 Incentre haemodialysis treatment is provided in two facilities –

-1) The hospital haemodialysis unit is located on Level 5, Wellington Regional Hospital
+1) The hospital haemodialysis unit (DU) is located on Level 5, Wellington Regional Hospital

 This 9 station unit provides haemodialysis treatment for patients with acute and chronic renal failure, on both an inpatient and outpatient basis.
-A number of patients are on permanent incentre haemodialysis treatment, while others are waiting for home training or home patients who are inpatients.
 There is also a designated isolation room for dialysis treatment.

 Haemodialysis treatment is also able to be provided in the intensive care unit (ICU), Ward 6 South (CCU beds and cardiac high dependency area), and Ward 5 North.
 These areas have designated dialysis outlets at the patient bedside.

 The in-centre unit is open 7 days a week from 0700 – 2230 hours.
 A dialysis nurse is rostered on call each night to accommodate an emergency dialysis treatment required after hours.

 2) The Kenepuru Dialysis Unit (KDU) is located on the Kenepuru Hospital campus in Porirua.